 Truth: It’s actually 46 days!
 Those extra 6 days are

 Truth: Well, that one was partly true, but Lent isn’t just about giving up something.

 There are 3 traditional Lenten activities:

 Together, these three pillars of Lent help us draw closer to God, which is the true purpose of the Lenten season.

 Like Jesus fasting in the desert for 40 days, or Moses being with God on Mount Sinai for 40 days, the 40 days of Lent are a physical reminder to draw near to God.

 If you want Lent summarized in a sentence, it is this:

-Lent is a 40 day period starting on Ash Wednesday and ending on Easter Saturday, during which Christians prepare their hearts for Easter, and draw near to God through the practices of prayer, fasting, and giving.
+Lent is a 40-day period starting on Ash Wednesday and ending on Easter Saturday, during which Christians prepare their hearts for Easter, and draw near to God through the practices of prayer, fasting, and giving.

-Which means that Lent isn’t about fasting: it’s about drawing closer to God.
+This means that Lent isn’t about fasting: it’s about drawing closer to God.

 RELATED: Can preschoolers celebrate Lent?